-Supper for Six food drive 2017, over 400 bags were collected!
+Supper for Six food drive 2020, over 350 bags were collected and over $800 for local food pantries raised!
 Thank you!

 What is it?